 In most cases, a stiff neck may be treated within a few days with conservative care in the form of over the counter pain medications, heat/ice therapy, or physical therapy and muscle conditioning.
 However, you should seek medical attention if your symptoms do not subside after one week.
 You should also seek immediate medical attention if neck stiffness is noted after traumatic injury, like whiplash.

 Always, the hope is that conservative treatments will be effective and the healing process will be quick and your quality of life will return soon.
-However, when surgery is indicated, Nebraska Spine Hospital is here to provide you the very best in spine surgery.
+However, when surgery is indicated, Nebraska Spine Hospital is here to provide you the very best in spine neck surgery Des Moines.